pravega/pravega/documentation/src/docs/security/securing-distributed-mode-cluster.md

  | autoScale.tokenSigningKey | `a-secret-value` <sup>1</sup>|
  | autoScale.validateHostName | `true` |

-<sup>1</sup>: The assumption is that Zookeeper TLS is disabled.
+[1]: The assumption is that Zookeeper TLS is disabled.
 You may enable it and specify the corresponding client-side TLS configuration properties via the `pravegaservice.zk.*` properties.

-<sup>2</sup>: The secret value you use here must match the same value used for other Controller and Segment Store services.
+[2]: The secret value you use here must match the same value used for other Controller and Segment Store services.

 ### Configuring TLS and Credentials on the Client Side

-After you have enabled TLS and Auth and configured them for server-side services, you need to update any existing client applications to use TLS and supply their credentials.
-This sub-section described how to do that.
+After enabling and configuring TLS and auth on the server-side services, its time to update the clients, so that the they can establish TLS connections with the servers and are allowed access.

-For TLS, you'll need to establish trust for the servers' certificates on the client sde.
-There are multiple ways of doing that:
+For TLS, establish trust for the servers' certificates on the client side using one of the following ways:

-  1. Supplying the client library with the certificate of the trusted CA that has signed the servers' certificates.
+  1. Supply the client library with the certificate of the trusted CA that has signed the servers' certificates.

   ```
   ClientConfig clientConfig = ClientConfig.builder()
-                .controllerURI("tls://<controller-hostname-or-ip>:9090")
+                .controllerURI("tls://<DNS-NAME-OR-IP>:9090")
-                .trustStore(Constants.TRUSTSTORE_PATH)
+                .trustStore("/etc/secrets/ca-cert")
                 ...
                 .build();
   ```

-  2. Installing the CA's certificate in the Java system key store.
+  2. Install the CA's certificate in the Java system key store.
-  3. Creating a custom truststore with the CA's certificate and supplying it to the Pravega client application via the system properties `javax.net.ssl.trustStore` and `javax.net.ssl.trustStorePassword`.
+  3. Create a custom truststore with the CA's certificate and supply it to the Pravega client application via system properties `javax.net.ssl.trustStore` and `javax.net.ssl.trustStorePassword`.

-For Auth, client-side configuration depends on the `AuthHandler` implementation used.
+For auth, client-side configuration depends on the `AuthHandler` implementation used.
 If your server is configured to use the default `PasswordAuthHandler`, you may supply the credentials as shown below.

   ```
   ClientConfig clientConfig = ClientConfig.builder()
-                .controllerURI("tls://<controller-hostname-or-ip>:9090")
+                .controllerURI("tls://<DNS-NAME-OR-IP>:9090")
-                .trustStore(Constants.TRUSTSTORE_PATH)
+                .trustStore("/etc/secrets/ca-cert")
                 .credentials(new DefaultCredentials("changeit", "marketinganaylticsapp"))
                 .build();

   ```

-#### Hostname Verification
+#### Server Hostname Verification

 Hostname verification during TLS communications verifies that the DNS name to which the client connects matches the hostname specified in either of the following fields in the server's certificate: